You've Heard Of Déjà Vu, But What About Déjà Rêvé? Here's What It Means

 As therapist and dream expert Leslie Ellis, Ph.D., explains to mbg, this is "possibly because their brain is capable of running on multiple tracks that overlap at times."

 Where déjà rêvé means "already dreamed," déjà vu translates to "already seen."
 It's even more common than déjà rêvé (in fact, a majority of people have experienced it), and Ellis notes that researchers have a better of understanding of this phenomenon than they do of déjà rêvé.

-"Those with epilepsy who have had seizures in their brain's frontal lobes are particularly prone to déjà vu," Ellis tells mbg.
+"Those with epilepsy1 who have had seizures in their brain's frontal lobes are particularly prone to déjà vu," Ellis tells mbg.
 "Researchers have found that when two circuits in the hippocampus (our memory-processing center) are activated at once, we get an experience of déjà vu."